KiserDesigns/Asymptote/README.md

 ## <a name="Battery"></a>Battery

 The battery has a connector pre-installed from the factory, but the connector is too large to fit under the PCB in most Minivan cases.

 Carefully line up the battery in the opening on the bottom of the PCB, and cut the black wire where it meets one of the outer (-) battery pads.

 Strip the black wire and solder it to the (-) pad.

 <img src="https://user-images.githubusercontent.com/96897936/233498026-26656c12-62a0-412c-b3f7-7caef83dcbcf.JPG" width="50%"></img>

-Being careful not to short the red and black wires, as this will permanently damage the battery, measure, cut, strip, and solder the red wire to the center (+) pad.
+Being careful not to short the red and black wires, as this will permanently damage the battery.

+Measure, cut, strip, and solder the red wire to the center (+) pad.

 <img src="https://user-images.githubusercontent.com/96897936/233498185-51aa6993-e1e3-45c7-a454-b11f0d751a4c.JPG" width="50%"></img>

 Place a bit of taper over the battery and pattery wires to prevent the battery from moving and the wires from shorting out.

 Even though Scotch tape is pictured, it is recommended to use Electrical or Kapton tape.

 <img src="https://user-images.githubusercontent.com/96897936/233498322-f71f87f5-362a-40e8-b2b2-d7912b858149.JPG" width="50%"></img>